awsdocs/amazon-dynamodb-developer-guide/doc_source/workbench.querybuilder.operationbuilder.api.md

 # Building API Operations<a name="workbench.querybuilder.operationbuilder.api"></a>

-To use the NoSQL Workbench to build DunamoDB CRUD APIs choose **Interface\-based operations** at the top right corner of the NoSQL Workbench\.
+To use the NoSQL Workbench to build DynamoDB CRUD APIs choose **Interface\-based operations** at the top right corner of the NoSQL Workbench\.

 Choose **Data plane operations** drop\-down, and then choose the operation that you want to build\.